Queenstown’s LUMA long weekend

 It’s that time of the year again, when we’re all getting ready for another great winter in Queenstown, that means the LUMA Southern Light Festival is back.
-The LUMA festival has become iconic in Queenstown and every year it gets more popular.
+After a year off last year due to COVID-19, LUMA festival is back and better than ever.
+It has become iconic in Queenstown and every year it gets more popular.

 What is LUMA?

-LUMA is an annual light show in the Queenstown Gardens.
+LUMA Southern Light Project is four evenings of entertainment, performance and illuminated art in the Queenstown Gardens.
 It showcases stunning light sculptures that are beautiful, interactive and designed to inspire creativity and learning.
 Each year different artists from around New Zealand use the lights to convey messages or just show you a truly beautiful scene.
 It’s so colorful you’ll almost think it’s Christmas!

-The event runs from the 31 May to the 3 June over the Queen’s Birthday long weekend.
-For four nights, the lights will be on display from 5.30pm to 10.00pm.
-Within the Queenstown gardens, there will be food stalls and bars where you can try some local food, or warm up with a delicious mulled wines.
+The event runs from Friday 4 June – Monday 7 June over the Queen’s Birthday long weekend.
+For four nights, the lights will be on display from 5.00pm to 10.00pm.
+Within the Queenstown gardens, there will be food stalls and bars where you can try some local food, or warm up with a delicious mulled wine.